asleepysheepy/Ba/README.md

 ### Ba's reactions

-A list of reactions can be found [here](https://github.com/asleepysheepy/Ba/wiki/Reactions).
+You can use the `/emotes` command to see a list of Ba's reactions or a list of reactions can be found [here](https://github.com/asleepysheepy/Ba/wiki/Reactions).

 ## Dependencies and frameworks